SixArm/sixarm_ruby_pro_logger/README.md

 ## Introduction

-ProLogger is a custom logger for Rails that prints these:
+ProLogger is a custom logger formatter for Rails that prints these:

-* Timestamp in UTC
+  * Time stamp
   * Hostname
   * Process Id
   * Severity: Rails defines these as debug, info, warn, error, and fatal.
   * Message: a string, exception, array, or any object that has a .inspect method)

+Example setup:

+    Rails.logger.formatter = ProLogger.new

+Example use:

+    logger.info("Hello")
+    => "2011-12-31T12:59:59Z my_program my.example.com 1000 Hello"

 For docs go to <http://sixarm.com/sixarm_ruby_pro_logger/doc>